major macro economic indicators

 The invoice is the security title most frequently used for debt collection in Colombia.
 When a sale has been made, the seller ought to issue one original invoice and two copies.
 The original must be kept by the seller to be used for legal issues.
 One copy is then handed to the buyer, and the other is kept by the seller for accounting records.
 Likewise, in Colombia, the implementation of the electronic invoice was regulated, which is a document that supports transactions for the sale of goods and / or services that operate through computer systems that allow compliance with the characteristics and conditions established in relation to the expedition, receipt, rejection and conservation.
 They always have an equity value with credit, corporate or participation content and tradition or representative of merchandise.

 Other payment methods used in Colombia are bills of exchange, cheques, promissory notes, payment agreements, bonds, bills of landing, or waybills.
 They are commonly used in domestic business transactions, and tend to be considered as debt recognition titles that can facilitate access to fast-track proceedings before the courts.

-Bank transfers are rapidly developing in Colombia.
-SWIFT bank transfers are becoming a very popular payment method for international transactions.
-For transactions of high value, payments are made through a national interbank network called SEBRA (Electronic Bank of the Republic) It uses a system of real time settlement.
-SEBRA turns use two systems CEDEC (Check Clearing System) and CENIT (National Electronic IntTerbank Compensation).
-For low-value payments, cash and cheque are primarily used.
+Bank transfers are developing rapidly in Colombia.
+SWIFT bank transfers are an increasingly popular method of payment for international transactions.
+For large-value transactions, payments are made through a national interbank network called SEBRA (Electronic Services of the Bank of the Republic), which uses a real-time settlement system.
+SEBRA in turn uses two systems: CEDEC (cheque clearing system) and CENIT (national electronic interbank clearing).
+For small-value payments, cash and cheques predominate.